Juicy Baked Pork Chops: Perfectly spiced and everything nice

 So much leftover….

 Oh, this is the best part!!
 Run to the farmers market, if you have access to one, or hit the bakery section of the grocery store and get yourself a nice, crusty roll of baguette or country bread.
 Buy some crazy mustard or jam you have always been curious to try (Jalapeño jelly… really?
 When would I use that…?)
 You can get cream cheese, too.
 Just go for flavor, flavor, flavor!
 Farmer’s markets often have fun spreads and gourmet oils and vinaigrettes you can pick up.
-The sandwich that is pictured in the post has garlic-mint cheese spread and sweet jalapeño jelly I snagged from an Afghan merchant with a few of the caramelized onions.
+I made a sandwich with garlic-mint cheese spread and sweet jalapeño jelly with a few of the caramelized onions.
 Oh.
 My.
 God.